malwaremama/SkilletPurgatory/README.md

 # Packet Purgatory Skillet
 This is the initial release of the Packet Purgatory Skillet.
+Huge shout-out to Mitch Densley for helping with the logic and workflow of this skillet.

 #### Purpose:
 This skillet can be used to demo the auto-tagging feature in PAN-OS 8.x NGFW and onward by detecting and quarantine a host that is actively communicating to C2.
-This would closely mimick a customer environment.
-It will auto-tag the host into a dynamic address group and isolate them in a security rule that is set to deny.
+This would closely mimic a customer environment by using an internal DNS server.
+It will auto-tag the host into a dynamic address group and isolate them in a security rule that is set to deny __without__ impacting and sinkholing the internal DNS server.
+For an in depth review on the DNS Sinkhole feature please refer to the Palo Alto Networks Live Community: [Learning Happy Hour Episode 13](https://youtu.be/FUFtEEMEE00).

 #### Requirements and Dependencies: